Pangaea in France and French speaking markets is powered by Travel-Insight

 Team members

-Originally from Marseille, Celia grew up under the sun in Provence, but the capital quickly called out to her and was the chosen location for the launch of Travel-Insight in March 2016.
-Travel-Insight now has 18 employees and has worked with over 50 clients.
-Current clients include the Tourist Office of the Dominican Republic, CĂ´te-d'Or Tourism, IFTM Top Resa, Viva Wyndham hotel group, APST, Subocea and many more in all divisions of the tourism industry.
+Originally from Marseille, Célia grew up in sun-drenched Provence before relocating to Paris, where she launched Travel-Insight in March 2016.
+Since its inception, the agency has grown to a team of 18 and has worked with over 50 clients.
+Current clients include the Tourist Office of the Dominican Republic, Côte-d'Or Tourism, IFTM Top Resa, Viva Wyndham Hotels, APST, Subocea, and many others across various sectors of the tourism industry.

 Stanislas Lucien